jundaf2/dnn-test-framework/README.md

 cp -r pytorch/torch/share/cmake libtorch/share
 ```
 ## nnTest APIs

 ### public APIs (use outside the class)
 * `virtual void init_data()`
 * `virtual void run_torch_dnn()`
 * `virtual void run_my_dnn()`
 * `void verify()` (Already written, no need to override or modify)

 ### protected APIs (use inside the class)
+The generated data and the data registered to be tested assume the data has been linearized in a row-major (C/C++/CUDA default) manner.
+While BLAS and Eigen assumes data are stored in a col-major manner.

 1. When overriding `init_data`
     * `void set_random_seed(unsigned int random_seed)`
     * `void set_print_el_num(int n)` How many